 3. Take a walk by yourself at dusk over any section of the battlefield and listen to the silence.
 Then imagine the scene from July 1 to July 3, 1863, one that would have included many calls and cries for help.
 You'll get chills.

 4. Like to visit neglected, but important parts of National Parks.
-Drive over to East Cavalry Field, three miles east of the main park.
+Drive over to East Cavalry Field (photo above of Park Ranger giving tour), three miles east of the main park.
 This secluded area, which in the summer can be visited with a ranger guided tour once per week, was the site of the main cavalry battle at Gettysburg.
 It occurred during the cannonade prior to Pickett's Charge and prevented Stuart from either attacking the Union supply trains and diverting attention from Pickett's Charge or even meeting the rear of Pickett's Charge to cut the Union line in two and changing the outcome from Union to Confederate victory.
 This point is debated in Civil War circles, but beginning to get more light shined on it.
 New research on the subject show roads which Stuart intended to take to circumvent the rear of Union lines and a new documentary, "The Horses of Gettysburg," will add to the debate.
 The preservation fight surrounding Gettysburg, which now includes 8,000 to 20,000 new homes in the area east and north of Gettysburg, would impact the East Cavalry Field more than any other section.
 Go there today, then come back and join the fight to protect this important battlefield.

 5. Take time to visit Gettysburg during the Remembrance Weekend and Dedication Day around the weekend and day of November 19, the date of Abraham Lincoln's Gettysburg Address.